 U of T Engineering Academy Instructors

 The U of T Engineering Academy (UTEA) instructors are experts in both their subject area and pedagogical practice.
-Meet the team that helped assemble the UTEA curriculum and who will be supporting you throughout your journey.
+Meet the team that helped assemble the UTEA 2020 curriculum.
 Some have backgrounds in teaching at the high school level, some are former university professors and some you may even see teaching some of your introductory U of T Engineering courses in the fall!

 Jennifer Farmer is a Teaching-Stream Assistant Professor in the Department of Chemical Engineering and Applied Chemistry.
 She is also the Chair of the Scholarships and Awards Committee and the Director of the Nanoengineering minor.
 Prof. Farmer is passionate about chemistry.
 As a trained chemistry she views her role as helping to bridge the gap between chemists and chemical engineers by providing our students with a strong foundation in applied chemistry knowledge and practical skills through experiential learning.
 Prof. Farmer has strong research interests in chemical and engineering education, studying student learning mechanisms (i.e., how students develop knowledge and competencies) and assessments (development and use of assessment methods, instruments, and metrics to assess students learning) in active learning environments.
 Currently, she is working on the development of innovative and stimulating applied chemistry experiments for second year students that enhances student learning and engagement with core curriculum material.